MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/editor/editor.md

 ## Extending Visual Studio editor with a new Code Lens

 Extensions can contribute new Code Lenses to the Visual Studio editor.
-A Code Lens is a visual indicator displayed above lines of text providing actionable conextual information such as number of references to a code element, results of the last unit test run or actions to run/debug a unit test.
+A Code Lens is a visual indicator displayed above lines of text providing actionable contextual information such as number of references to a code element, results of the last unit test run or actions to run/debug a unit test.

-Text view Code Lens providers implement [ICodeLensProvider](/dotnet/api/microsoft.visualstudio.extensibility.editor.icodelensprovider) interface, configure the CodeLens they provide by implementing [CodeLensProviderConfiguration](/dotnet/api/microsoft.visualstudio.extensibility.editor.itextviewmarginprovider.codelensproviderconfiguration) and when activated, contribute [Code Lens instance](/dotnet/api/microsoft.visualstudio.extensibility.editor.codelens) be displayed in the text view via [TryCreateCodeLensAsync](/dotnet/api/microsoft.visualstudio.extensibility.editor.icodelensprovider.trycreatecodelensasync).
-When the line of text view the Code Lens is attached to becomes visible, Code Lens implementations provide (Code Lens label)[/dotnet/api/microsoft.visualstudio.extensibility.editor.codelenslabel] to be dispalyed via [GetLabelAsync](/dotnet/api/microsoft.visualstudio.extensibility.editor.codelenslabel.getlabelasync) consisting of text, tooltip and an optional icon.
+Text view Code Lens providers implement [ICodeLensProvider](/dotnet/api/microsoft.visualstudio.extensibility.editor.icodelensprovider) interface, configure the Code Lens they provide by implementing [CodeLensProviderConfiguration](/dotnet/api/microsoft.visualstudio.extensibility.editor.itextviewmarginprovider.codelensproviderconfiguration) and when activated, contribute [Code Lens instance](/dotnet/api/microsoft.visualstudio.extensibility.editor.codelens) to be displayed in the text view via [TryCreateCodeLensAsync](/dotnet/api/microsoft.visualstudio.extensibility.editor.icodelensprovider.trycreatecodelensasync).
+When the line of text view the Code Lens is attached to becomes visible, Code Lens implementations provide (Code Lens label)[/dotnet/api/microsoft.visualstudio.extensibility.editor.codelenslabel] to be displayed via [GetLabelAsync](/dotnet/api/microsoft.visualstudio.extensibility.editor.codelenslabel.getlabelasync), which consists of text, tooltip and an optional icon.

 Extensions can contribute invokable Code Lens by implementing [InvokableCodeLens](/dotnet/api/microsoft.visualstudio.extensibility.editor.invokavblecodelens).
 This kind of Code Lens implementation allows extensions to perform some action (e.g. run a unit test) when user clicks on the Code Lens.